aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 ## App features

-This is an App that you can perform features below
+This app demponstrates the following features:
-* Sign In/Sign Up/Sign Out
+* Sign Up/Sign In/Sign Out
-* Post photo
+* Post a photo
 * Update your profile image
 * Scroll to view a list of your created posts

 ### Sign In/Sign Out

-The App allows you to sign up, sign in using [Amplify.Auth.signInWithWebUI](https://docs.amplify.aws/lib/auth/signin_web_ui/q/platform/ios) api.
+The App allows you to sign up and  sign in using [Amplify.Auth.signInWithWebUI](https://docs.amplify.aws/lib/auth/signin_web_ui/q/platform/ios) api.

-Sign Up Flow:
+Sign Up Flow (see OnBoardingViewModel for example code):
 ![Sign Up](./readmeimages/sign-up-flow.png)

-Sign In Flow:
+Sign In Flow (see OnBoardingViewModel for example code):
 ![Sign In](./readmeimages/sign-in-flow.png)

-Sign Out Flow:
+Sign Out Flow (see OnBoardingViewModel for example code):
 ![Sign Out](./readmeimages/sign-out-flow.png)

 ### Post Photo

-Once you are authenticated, you can create a post with selected image using [Amplify.DataStore.save](https://docs.amplify.aws/lib/datastore/data-access/q/platform/ios#create-and-update) and [Amplify.Storage.UploadData](https://docs.amplify.aws/lib/storage/upload/q/platform/ios) api
+Once you are authenticated, you can create a post with selected image using [Amplify.DataStore.save](https://docs.amplify.aws/lib/datastore/data-access/q/platform/ios#create-and-update) and [Amplify.Storage.UploadData](https://docs.amplify.aws/lib/storage/upload/q/platform/ios) api.

+(see PostEditorViewModel for example code):

 ![Create Post](./readmeimages/post-creation-flow.png)

 ### Update profile image

-Besides posting image, you can also update your profile image
+Besides posting image, you can also update your profile image.

+(see ConfirmProfileImageViewModel for example code):

 ![Update Profile](./readmeimages/profile-update-flow.png)